Ethos Technologies Inc. (“Ethos”) was designed to make it easy for people to buy life insurance online.

 Personal Information submitted by you

 We collect personal information from you to help you use our products and services, and this may be done while requesting a quote, submitting your application, through your use of our Site, discussing your application or insurance product with us, or by providing feedback to us.
 By “personal information,” we mean information that specifically identifies you.
 Generally, you do not have to register or provide your name or other information that personally identifies you in order to view the Site Content.
 If you choose to obtain a quote using our quote tool, you may initially be asked to provide your birthdate, gender, zip code, household information, financial information, information about whether or not you smoke, and similar biographical and lifestyle information.
 From time to time, we may contact you with information regarding our products or services.

-If you choose to apply for a life insurance policy through Ethos, you will then be asked to register with ethoslife.com and provide your personal information as part of your insurance application process.
+If you choose to apply for a life insurance policy through Ethos, you will then be asked to register with ethoslife.com and provide additional information as part of your insurance application process.
 You will have the option to apply for a policy, where you will be asked to provide further information about your health, lifestyle, and financials.
 The information we collect and the extent to which we use it for the application process will vary depending on the product or service involved.